 The Federal Republic of Germany violates none of the exclusion criteria screened by oekom research.

-Details on the rating of the issuer can be found in Annex 2 "oekom Country Rating".
+Details on the rating of the issuer can be found in Annex 2 "oekom Country Rating of the Federal Republic of Germany".

 oekom research AG